 Altar decorations included twin spiral candelabra trimmed with greenery and yellow ribbons and an arch of candles behind the kneeling bench decorated with greenery and yellow ribbon.
 An arrangement of yellow and white daisies were placed on the altar.
 Mrs. Louie Bybee served as matron of honor.
 Mrs. Don Smith, Midland, and Mrs. Monty Bybee, Levelland, were bridesmaids.

-Brandy Stennett was flower girl and Wayne Bybee, nephew of the bride, was ring bearer.
+Brandy Stennett was flow-er girl and Wayne Bybee, nephew of the bride, was ring bearer.
 Candlelighters for the ceremony were Jana Hill of Roaring Springs, and Leslie Batson, and Rhonda Baccus, both of Lubbock.
 Douglas Whitley, brother of the groom, served as best man.
+Johnny Whitley, brother of the groom, and Bob Watson were groomsmen.
+Louie Bybee and John Bednarski of Odessa were ush-

-Johnny Whitley, brothfor marriage by her brother, Monty Bybee.
-She carried a Servers for the bride's table and groom's table were cascade of yellow sweetheart Shelley Gammage of Plainroses and white gardenias. view, Sarah Steed of Lubbock, Tracy and Lori Smith of The bride chose a gown Midland and Becky Mcwith a romantic glow of shimmering silk finished sat-Phereson of Idalou.
+The bride was presented for marriage by her brother, Monty Bybee.
+She carried a cascade of yellow sweetheart roses and white gardenias.